schoolofmarkets/schoolofmarkets.github.io/index.md

     alt_text: Learn on the go
 - template: 1-column-text
   block: one-column-1
-  headline: Complete Structured Course that fits every pocket
+  headline: How do I clear my Doubts?
-  content: When it comes to a course that isn't live in person, people generally feel
+  content: We did a completely structured course which would make sure no doubts come
-    they'd not be able to get their doubts clarified.
-So, we did a completely structured course which would make sure no doubts ever come in the minds of the student, and if you ever have any doubt, you can get it cleared over call/text/TeamViewer anytime, all-time!
+    up.
+Despite that, if you ever have any doubt, you can get it cleared over call/text/TeamViewer anytime, all-time!
 - template: content-feature
   block: feature-1